 If you do need to quote a word or two in its original Greek or Cyrillic, cut and paste from a trusted source.
-That’s what I did to spell out Vladimir Putin in his native Cyrillic: Владимир Путин.
+Which is exactly what I did to spell out Vladimir Putin in his native Cyrillic: Владимир Путин.

 Table of diacritics and non-Latin letters

-Now you know the name of your diacritic or non-Latin letter, you can follow the links below to find the combination of letter and diacritic you need.
+Knowing the name of your diacritic or non-Latin letter often makes it easier to find the combination of letter and diacritic you need in the tables below.

-- Alphabetical list of letters with diacritics: The alt-code list from Font Meme is extraordinarily helpful.
+- Alphabetical list of letters with diacritics (1) – alt-codes: The alt-code list from Font Meme is extraordinarily helpful.
 It’s not exhaustive, but still pretty good – 23 entries for the letter A, for example, doubled up to 46 to take account of uppercase and lowercase letters.
 Includes Mac shortcuts.

 - Add extra characters to your keyboard: TypeIt takes a different approach.
 Choose your language and start typing online.
-For each language TypeIt gives you an extra online keyboard containing the additional letters you need for that language.
+For each of its two dozen languages, TypeIt gives you an extra online keyboard containing the additional letters you need for that language.
 When you’re done, cut and paste into Word.

 - Scroll-through list of letters: With big bright characters, the listing from Toptal is the most visually appealing.
-Since it’s Unicode order you have to scroll through row after row of them to find the one you want.
+Since it’s in Unicode order, you have to scroll through row after row of them to find the one you want.
 Click any character to get a large image.

 - Everything you need to know about diacritics: This Wikipedia page is a typographer’s delight.
 It talks you through the diacritics and their use, language by language.
 There’s even an entry for Manx.